Analysis: Booker's Seven Basic Plots Analysis

-Even when things seem like they're really not all that bad—the weather is nice, and even though they're carrying a lot, they're really just marching together—someone will step on a mine, or get shot, and Tim is abruptly reminded that they're indeed still at war.
+Even when things seem like they're really not all that bad—the weather is nice, and even though they're carrying a lot, they're really just marching together—someone will step on a mine or get shot, and O'Brien is abruptly reminded that they're indeed still at war.
 Even the funny, light-hearted things have an element of the weird about them, like Kiowa doing a rain dance in a Vietnamese village or a tranqued-out Lavender talking about how mellow the war is.

-We've seen some gruesome things, but this is the first time we've dealt with the guilt over killing.
+We've seen some gruesome things, but this is the first time we've dealt with guilt about killing.
 For some reason, this lends the story an extra darkness that we've not yet seen.
-Sure, "Sweetheart of the Song Tra Bong" was super creepy, and "How to Tell a True War Story" was very sad and also gross, but in neither of them did the main characters take another human life.
+Sure, "Sweetheart of the Song Tra Bong" was super creepy and "How to Tell a True War Story" was very sad and also gross, but in neither of them did the main characters take another human's life.
 In "The Man I Killed," we have that shadow appear for the first time.

 This starts at "Speaking Of Courage" and lasts pretty much all the way to the end of the book.

 You don't get much more nightmarish than an exploding, boiling field of poop that drowns your best friend.
 That particular nightmare stretches out over four stories—"Speaking of Courage," "Notes," "In the Field," and "Field Trip."
 But the nightmare doesn't end there.

 In "The Ghost Soldier," O'Brien gets obsessed with vengeance and ends up having a bizarre and unpleasant hallucination in which he turns into the war itself.
 And in "Night Life," Rat goes slightly insane, laughing and calling the war "Just one big banquet.
 Meat, man.
 You and me.
 Everybody.
 Meat for the bugs" (Night Life.22).
 Ay caramba.